Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-noninteractive.md

   <title>Constellation Network automation with nodectl</title>
   <meta
     name="description"
-    content="nodectl installation of new Node"
+    content="nodectl installation of new node"
   />
 </head>

-nodectl will begin some automated installations of various dependency packages required to run your Node.
+nodectl will begin some automated installations of various dependency packages required to run your node.
 This is a non-interactive process, we can just watch and wait for the process steps to complete.

 ## System Requirements
-nodectl will begin to install the necessary dependencies that will allow your future Node to run properly.
+nodectl will begin to install the necessary dependencies that will allow your future node to run properly.
 This will include several packages such as the Java development kit package.

 We can sit back and relax during these steps of the installation.
 Some installations may take longer than others, so please be patient.

 ### Dependencies

-Install the packages that allow us to use our Node (and nodectl).
+Install the packages that allow us to use our node (and nodectl).
 - non-Constellation packages
 - Constellation core protocol binaries